 In case you’re wondering what all of this applies to, we’re talking about the adversities a human might encounter while doing a breath-hold dive.
 Breath-hold dives are commonly done by freedivers and spear fishermen, two groups of people who are brave enough to find enjoyment in performing such a risky activity.
-With all of the risks involved, you might be wondering about the amount and frequency of freediving deaths.
+With all of the risks involved, you might be wondering about the number and frequency of freediving deaths are.

-It’s true that freediving can be highly dangerous, particularly if one lacks the proper equipment.
+It’s true that freediving can be extremely dangerous, particularly if one lacks the proper equipment and training.
 After all, you literally only have one breath to work with, and a single mistake at a deep enough depth will lead to a watery grave.
 With that in mind, the death rate for recreational freedivers is 1 in 500 dives.
 In competitive freediving, the death rate is 1 in 50,000 thanks to its stricter regulations.
 By understanding what the most common causes of freediving deaths are, we can work to prevent them from happening as often to recreational freedivers.

 Recreational Freediving Death Rate